-Save the file and restart your mumble server afterwards.
+Save the file and restart your mumble server afterward.

 '''

-service mumble-server restart
+sudo service mumble-server restart

 '''

 From now on, only registered member can join your mumble server.
-Now if you still want to allow guests to join you have 2 options.
+Now if you still want to allow guests to join, you have two options.

 - Allow the "Guest" state to activate the Mumble service in your Auth instance - Use Mumble temporary links